Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: Conclusion

 \section{Conclusion}

 This paper presents a new MLOps system, named ALaaS, for data-centric AI.
 ALaaS adopts the philosophy of Machine-Learning-as-Service and implements a server-client architecture, so users can use AL as a web service.
-Meanwhile, it abstracts the AL process into multiple components and develops several modules, including a data manager, an AL strategy zoo, and utility functions, to support them.
-More importantly, ALaaS employ stage-level parallelism (a pipeline manner), cache, and batching to improve AL running efficiency.
-Experiments show that our system has lower latency and higher throughput than all other baselines.
-We release our code to facilitate the AL research.
+Meanwhile, our system employs stage-level parallelism, data cache, and batching to improve AL running efficiency.
+Furthermore, it includes an AL agent with a predictive-based successive halving early-stop (PSHEA) procedure to select suitable AL strategies for users under different budgets and accuracy targets.
+Experiments show that our system has lower latency and higher throughput compared to all other baselines.
+Experiments also show that the auto-selection process can help users eliminate low-performing AL strategies earlier and save cost.
+We release our code at GitHub to facilitate the AL research.